 We start explaining and talking on this in -

-This will be an advanced education for many fields Universities struggling to add the specialties for and stay in the markets.
+This will be an advanced education for many fields that Universities are struggling to add the specialties for and stay in the markets.

 We paid extraordinary attention to lecturing in our courses on the few scaled problems that were solved even exactly some years ago, actually from 94-95.
 These two scale connected solutions, the solutions that explain hidden in textbooks incorrectness's and inconsistencies - are supposed to overturn the many physical disciplines lecture courses.
 The main features of these solutions and consequences are known since 1994-95.
 Through the years I also disseminated them to many professionals lecturing in the universities, and particularly in fields demanding already for many years the usage of words - "local," "nonlocal," "heterogeneous," "multiscale," "averaged," "two scale," etc.